- Solicitors For Business

 - Obtaining the complainant’s dental records

 Once evidence has been gathered, your case will be examined and you will be asked to provide a response.
-Our solicitors can help you draft a suitable reply if responding is a viable option, as it is not mandatory.
+Our solicitors can assist you in writing a suitable reply in cases where responding is a viable option.

-The case examiners will review all the information that has been provided, deciding whether the case should be referred to one of the GDC’s Practice Committees:
+The case examiners will review all the information that has been provided, deciding whether the case should be referred to one of the GDC’s Practice Committees, which include:

 - The Professional Conduct Committee